Richard Müller (socialist): World War I and the Anti-War Movement

 In 1914 Müller was chairman of the agitational commission of the Berlin branch of the Metalworkers Union.
 Müller represented around 9,000 lathe-operators in the city of Berlin.
 When the First World War started, the social-democrats and the union leaders decided to collaborate with the imperial government and to support the war-movement.
 The lathe-operators, however maintained a left wing viewpoint and criticized this nationalist turn of the socialist and trade union movement and started wildcat strikes.

 From 1916 to 1918, these strikes became a mass-movement which substantially challenged the political support for the world-war.
 Müller, as the head of an organization called the "Revolutionary Stewards", was the leading figure behind these mass-strikes.
-Müller was arrested and drafted into the military three times, but he always managed to find a way out and return his political work.
+Müller was arrested and drafted into the military three times, but he always managed to find a way out and return to his political work.

 After the January-Strike in 1918 a big wave of repression hit the anti-war-movement.
 Müller and his circle decided to plan an armed uprising within the next months.
 Preparations began quite slowly, but gained speed in the fall of 1918, when the military catastrophe for Germany became more and more obvious to the public.
 Müller and the shop-stewards started secret conferences that involved Karl Liebknecht and his spartacist league but also some representatives of the Independent Social Democratic Party of Germany (USPD) who had split from SPD because they opposed the war.
 Liebknecht in these meetings pushed for action, but Müller and his comrades had a more pragmatic way of organizing things.
 In order to secure the success of the revolution, they wanted to avoid premature actions at all costs.